cxpartners/coding-standards/README.md

 ```

 As above, you will be binding site structure with presentation making the site harder to maintain and inhibit re-use.

+While we are at it, there is a case for reusing patterns of naming for things.

 ### Commenting